sdiehl/wiwinwlh/tutorial.md

 -----

 The *Maybe* monad is the simplest first example of a monad instance.
-The Maybe monad models computations which fail to yield a value at any point during computation.
+The Maybe monad models computations which may fail to yield a value at any point during computation.

 The Maybe type has two value constructors.
 The first, ``Just``,  is a unary